 “It’s not expected that this boom in robotics technology for in-home care will replace home care aides or the need for them, but rather offer another level of physical assistance to help make life easier for seniors and disabled adults for whom some of these daily tasks become too difficult or even impossible to do on their own.”Valerie VanBooven

-Personal funds will still be required to pay for these home healthcare robots as custodial extended care services are not paid for by health insurance or Medicare.
-Medicaid, the medical welfare program, will pay for LTC services only if a person is poor or spends down assets.
+Personal funds will still be required to pay for these home health care robots as custodial extended care services are not paid for by health insurance or Medicare.
+Medicaid, the medical welfare program, will pay for LTC services only if a person has little or no savings and income.

 “In either case planning to safeguard your future retirement savings is essential.
 Affordable Long-Term Care Insurance can provide the resources to deal with the financial costs and burdens of aging.
 Many people start planning when they are younger as they continue to fund their 401(k)’s at work to protect those assets and make sure they will never burden their family.”Matt McCann, a well-known specialist in LTC planning.